frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>

 **Touchups**
 - I do 1 free touchup within the first 6 months.
-After that I still do touchups fro a fee (fee depends on the scope/scale).
+After that I still do touchups for a fee (fee depends on the scope/scale).
 Book touchups using the normal booking form.
 - Please let your tattoo heal at least 1 month before getting it touched up.
 <br>